-- 3.2.1.
+3.3.1.
 Section 11 Children Act 2004 sets out the arrangements that schools and other specified settings must make to safeguard and promote the welfare of children and young people.
-These arrangements are outlined within our policy and procedure so that all staff, volunteers, families, and the local community are provided with a clear understanding of our school's processes and commitment to safeguard and promote the welfare of children and young people in our care. - 3.2.2.
+These arrangements are outlined within our policy and procedure so that all staff, volunteers, families, and the local community are provided with a clear understanding of our school's processes and commitment to safeguard and promote the welfare of children and young people in our care.

+- 3.3.2.
 Children and Social Work Act 2017 brought about a new partnership arrangement to safeguard children.
 Each school in the Avanti Schools Trust works closely and collaboratively with their respective local authority in order to promote a 'Think Whole Family' approach to safeguarding.
-As a relevant agency Avanti Schools Trust is committed to fulfilling its statutory duty to engage with these arrangements. - 3.2.3.
-All staff in Avanti Schools Trust Schools which includes Principals, teachers, support staff, Trustees and School Stakeholder Committees (SSCs), proprietors and management committees should read part 1 of statutory guidance Keeping Children Safe in Education (DfE 2024) (KCSIE), which sets out the legal duties you must follow to safeguard and promote the welfare of children and young people underthe age of 18 in our schools. - 3.2.4.
-KCSIE incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people, including Female Genital Mutilation and Radicalisation. - 3.2.5.
-Our policy and procedure is written in accordance with KCSIE and similarly should beread by all staff.
-Our policy and procedures also reflect government advice What to do if you're worried a child is being abused - Advice for practitioners.

-- 3.2.6.
-It is also expected that all staff are made aware of related internal school policies which can be found here. - 3.2.7.
+As a relevant agency Avanti Schools Trust is committed to fulfilling its statutory duty to engage with these arrangements. - 3.3.3.
+All staff in Avanti Schools Trust Schools which includes Principals, teachers, support staff, Trustees and SSCs, proprietors and management committees should read part 1 of statutory guidance Keeping Children Safe in Education (DfE 2024) (KCSIE), which sets out the legal duties you must follow to safeguard and promote the welfare of children and young people under the age of 18 in our schools. - 3.3.4.
+KCSIE incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people, including Female Genital Mutilation and Radicalisation. - 3.3.5.
+Our policy and procedure is written in accordance with KCSIE and similarly should be read by all staff.
+Our policy and procedures also reflect government advice What to do if you're worried a child is being abused Advice for practitioners. - 3.3.6.
+It is also expected that all staff are made aware of related internal school policies which can be found here. - 3.3.7.
 All staff at Avanti Schools Trust schools understand that safeguarding children and young people is everyone's responsibility.
+We will: - 3.3.7.1.
+Provide a caring, positive, safe, and stimulating environment that promotes the social, physical, and moral development of the individual child and young person.
+Always act in the best interests of the child/young person, taking their wishes and feelings into account. - 3.3.7.2.
+Ensure that all staff and volunteers are recruited using robust 'Safer Recruitment' processes (Avanti Schools Trust Safer Recruitment Procedures). - 3.3.7.3.
+Aim to identify concerns early and prevent concerns from escalating.
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead (DSL), sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment.